 - Enforcement and criminal liability.

 One area where country-specific regulations can differ significantly is the technical implementation of AML and KYC procedures.
 AMLD guides the required procedures and scope of AML and KYC, but does not specify the technologies to be implemented, or permitted levels of automation.
 This is left to the discretion of the national regulator.

 BaFin takes a more conservative approach than other regulators, such as UK’s Financial Conduct Authority, by only allowing automated verification via video review, which requires a Qualified Electronic Signature (QES) and a small bank transfer as part of onboarding.

-How to comply with AML regulations in Germany
+How to comply with KYC and AML regulations in Germany.